 We always need help to get better at what we do!

 A religious vocation is a recognition in yourself that you feel called to serve the community as an ordained person.
 This is different from an ambition to serve or a decision to serve, a calling is recognised in the self, but also seems to come from somewhere deeper or somewhere beyond the self.

 The AJC ordains people to three different kinds of vocation: minor orders, major orders and monastic orders.

 The Minor Orders embody a practical service to the community as well as a dedication to inner growth explored in the world and in community.
 There are four stages to the Minor Orders: doorkeeper, reader, healer and acolyte – each carries responsibilities for some parish functions as well as requiring a programme of study and work.

 The Major Orders (deacon, priest and bishop) embody a responsibility to maintain the community and the church as a whole, to serve all people and to ensure the community’s access to the sacraments (baptism, confirmation, eucharist, unction, matrimony, reconciliation and ordination).
-Candidates for the Major Orders enrol in a distance learning curriculum via the the AJC seminary, Saint Raphael’s to undergo the process of Formation which may take several years.
+Candidates for the Major Orders enrol in a distance learning curriculum via the the AJC seminary to undergo the process of Formation which may take several years.
 Successful candidates must make their way to the annual AJC Conclave in the USA to receive ordination from the Patriarch.

-If you feel a strong tug to become involved in a life of deeper service through the Orders, talk to Father Tim.
+If you feel a strong tug to become involved in a life of deeper service through the Orders, talk to Bishop Tim.
 Further information about the St. Raphael the Archangel Theological Seminary or the Order of Saint Esclarmonde is available from the main AJC website.